Cozmopolit/MIDIFlux/Documentation/ActionTypes/MacroActions.md

 ### Performance Considerations
 - Sequences execute on the main thread for timing accuracy
 - Long-running sequences may block other MIDI processing
-- Use DelayConfig sparingly to avoid blocking
+- Use DelayAction sparingly to avoid blocking
 - Consider breaking very long sequences into smaller ones

 ### Error Handling